universal-ctags/ctags/docs/man/ctags-client-tools.7.rst

 	  !_TAG_EXTRA_DESCRIPTION	{extra-name}	/description/
 	  !_TAG_EXTRA_DESCRIPTION!{language-name}	{extra-name}	/description/

-	If your tool relies on some kinds of extra tags (extras), refer to the pseudo-tags of this kind.
+	If your tool relies on some extra tags (extras), refer to the pseudo-tags of this type.
 A tool can reject the tags file that doesn't include expected extras, and raise an error in an early stage of processing.